YanaDev49/Diving-Into-Docker/Essential-Docker-Commands.md

 - To completely remove it, you can run the ' docker rm ' command followed by the container ID of your choice

-### By managing images and containers effectively, you ensure that your system stays efficient and free from unecessary clutter.
+### By managing images and containers effectively, you ensure that your system stays organised and efficient.
 These commands are apart of your day to day work flow for anyone working with docker.

 ![ThereYouHaveItSheaWhitneyGIF (2)](https://github.com/user-attachments/assets/267de80e-7479-416a-857f-3e5c6668651e)